Large Language Model Sentinel: LLM Agent for Adversarial Purification: Methods

 In the initial defense agent, the defense guidance relies on common sense, which may result in poor performance against some special attacks, even when the attacker adds obvious characters.
-To address this limitation, we introduce in-context learning \citep{dong2022survey} to further optimize the defense agent.
-The prompts of in-context learning are described in the following.
+To address this limitation, we introduce in-context learning (ICL) \cite{dong2022survey} to further optimize the defense agent by,

 \begin{mdframed} \textbf{\# In-Context Learning} \\ The new sentence still contains a lot of harmful content caused by adversarial attacks, such as [Specific Guidance].
-Please consider these contents and output a new sentence for me. \\ Input: [Input].
+Please consider these contents and output a new sentence for me.
+Input: [Input].
 Now, let's start the defense process and only output the generated sentence. \end{mdframed}

 The specific guidance is designed to assist the defense agent in better understanding an attack and generating a new sentence capable of effectively defending against the attack.
-These guidelines can be fine-tuned to address specific attacks and can be incorporated into the defense agent as needed.
+These guidances can be fine-tuned to address specific attacks and can be incorporated into the defense agent as needed.
 Through in-context learning, the defense agent can be continuously optimized, significantly enhancing its performance almost without adding any additional costs.